Anti-Oppression Curriculum Initiative

 Group of medical students

-Launched in July 2021, the Anti-Oppression Curriculum (AOC) Initiative aims to reinforce and expand the work of Differences Matter and the Bridges Curriculum’s Social Justice pillar while accelerating our focus on anti-oppression.
-The AOC Initiative is the key curricular element of the UCSF School of Medicine’s anti-oppression work.
+Launched in July 2021, the Anti-Oppression Curriculum Initiative (AOCI) aims to reinforce and expand the work of Differences Matter and the Bridges Curriculum’s Social Justice pillar while accelerating our focus on anti-oppression and equity across our four-year curriculum.
+The AOCI is the key curricular element of the UCSF School of Medicine’s anti-oppression work.

-The UCSF School of Medicine and AOC Initiative are engaged in this work with deep humility and with an understanding of the significant distance between current curricular content and approaches and the aspiration for the curriculum to embody a consistent and nuanced anti-racism, anti-oppression stance.
+The UCSF School of Medicine and AOCI are engaged in this work with deep humility and with an understanding of the significant distance between current curricular content and approaches and the aspiration for the curriculum to embody a consistent and nuanced anti-racism, anti-oppression stance.

-The mission of the AOC Initiative is to prepare all UCSF medical students to assume their critical role in partnering with those seeking care and with communities to work against oppression and advance health equity.
+The mission of the AOCI is to prepare all UCSF medical students to assume their critical role in partnering with those seeking care and with communities to work against oppression and advance health equity.

 Many forms of oppression are deeply engrained in the history and modern-day practice of health care, as well as in medical education itself.

-We have gathered a diverse team to begin the challenging work of critically questioning and advancing our curriculum, processes, and policies in order to move towards equity and anti-oppression throughout our medical school.
+We have gathered a diverse team to begin the challenging work of critically questioning and advancing our curriculum, processes, and policies to move towards equity and anti-oppression throughout our medical school.

 This work is essential to developing future physicians and health care leaders who will have the mindset and skills to partner with patients and communities to optimize health for all.